Aaron98990/cdc-docs/troubleshooting/common.md

 gigya.accounts.getSchema({callback: showSchemaInfo});
 ```
 The output will return the required fields that must be added to the Screen Completion screen.
 Also, double check that all fields are mapped correctly.
 It could have a label without being mapped in CDC.
-- Try on a different browser (Chrome, Firefox, Safari, Edge etc)
+- Try on a different browser (Chrome, Firefox, Safari, Edge)
 - Clear out the cookies
+- Exit the VPN, exit the company wi-fi, and use a non-company controlled device (e.g. personal phone with data).
 - If you tried all of these above, wait.
 It takes up to an hour for some chnges to be reflected on your site.